 Ethernet Cabling comes in different qualities depending on your environment.
 If you require plenum rated or shielded (high electromagnetic interference environments) cable your raw material cost for cable will run 100-150% more.
 The distance (Ethernet limit is 100 meters) and type of cable (Cat5, Cat5e, Cat6) also influences this figure.
 The environment the cable must be run in also can contribute, so the range is quite significant.
 Expect to spend somewhere in the $100-$400 range per drop.
 Keep in mind that even basic Cat5 cable is sufficient to handle DNC Communications, so don’t over-spend on the best cable unless you need it for something else.

-A very basic DNC System consists of the DNC Server Software w/ a single client, one or more ports (one for each machine) + maintenance.
-Expect to spend in the neighborhood of $400-1,200 for the base system and $100-$200 for each additional port, depending on the product you select.
-A base line single port/server/client CIMCO DNC Max system is $550 + $165 for each additional port (1 port per CNC Machine).
-Also if you want to get product updates, plan to spend about 10% per year for software maintenance.
-If you’re not sure if you need software maintenance you can check out our article – How Does CIMCO Software Maintenance Work.
+A very basic DNC System consists of the DNC Server Software w/ a single client, one or more ports (one for each machine) with maintenance and support.
+Expect to spend in the neighborhood of $1,200-1,500 for the base system and $225 for each additional port.
+Also if you want to get product updates and support after year one, plan to spend about 22% per year for maintenance plus phone and email support.

 There are three installation options and any of the three might be the best fit for you.